justintv/Twitch-API/chat/capabilities.md

 `emote-sets` contains your emote set, which you can use to request `https://api.twitch.tv/kraken/chat/emoticon_images?emotesets=[straight from the emote-sets tag]`.
 Always contains at least 0.

 `emotesets` is deprecated and will be removed soon.
 Use `emote-sets` instead.

+### USERSTATE

+GLOBALUSERSTATE will be used in the future to describe non-channel-specific state information.